Sasi (director): Romance films and initial success (1998-2008)

+Action films (2013-present)

-Sasi began work on his next, his first action entertainer, in late 2008 and worked on the script of the film, initially titled Puyal for almost two years.
-The director had casually narrated the story to Bharath and the actor, impressed with the narration, approached the producers of the film to cast him in the lead role and Sasi obliged.
-Since 2010, the actor has expressed how important the film will be to his career and worked out to sport a six pack in the film.
-The film titled Ainthu Ainthu Ainthu (555), which also features Bharath, Chandini and Erica Fernandes, eventually released after several delays in August 2013 and won critical acclaim.
+In late 2008, Sasi began work on his next film, his first action entertainer, and worked on the script, initially titled Puyal, for almost two years.
+He had casually narrated the story to Bharath, and the actor, impressed with the narration, approached the producers of the film to cast him in the lead role, and Sasi obliged.
+Since 2010, Bharath has expressed how important the film will be to his career and worked out to sport a six pack in the film.
+The film, titled Ainthu Ainthu Ainthu (555), which also features Chandini and Erica Fernandes, eventually released after several delays in August 2013 and won critical acclaim.
 A critic from Behindwoods.com noted "Sasi is a master teller when it comes to narrate a story about love and its finer aspects and there would always be a kind of poignancy in them.
 555 is no exception", while another critic noted "The non-linear screenplay is a huge plus in making the film interesting".
-The film Pichaikkaran (2016) report say will be produces by Vijay Antony himself and will also compose the music sources.
-Pichaikkaran movie shooting going on several places in chennai.
-Apparently, it was Sasi's who used Vijay Antony as a Music director in his film Dishyum.